umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index-v7.md

 It does so by setting the "umbracoUseSSL" setting to true, which will tell the Umbraco Backoffice to serve URLs via HTTPS and it adds a redirect rule that will force the site to run via HTTPS, except for when running localhost.

-To disable the forced https, simply remove this file from your repository.
-This is not advised, as all domains on Umbraco Cloud will be running https, as a certificate will be issued for custom domains by the Automatic TLS feature, and all [alias].euwest01.umbraco.io domains will already be protected.
+To disable the forced HTTPS, simply remove this file from your repository.
+This is not advised, as all domains on Umbraco Cloud will be running HTTPS, as a certificate will be issued for custom domains by the Automatic TLS feature, and all [alias].euwest01.umbraco.io domains will already be protected.

 ## Forced transforms